 GreenCollar’s three pioneering plastic recovery projects

 As Australia’s principal environmental markets project developer and investor, GreenCollar is developing on-ground projects that tackle global plastic recovery and recycling efforts in meaningful and tangible ways.
-Our three pilot projects under the new global Plastic Waste Reduction Standard provide a market-based instrument for removing plastic waste from the environment, laying strong foundations for a sustainable future and a robust circular economy.
+Our three pilot projects, initiated under the global Plastic Waste Reduction Standard, provide a market-based instrument for removing plastic waste from the environment, laying strong foundations for a sustainable future and a robust circular economy.

-Our innovative two-phase pilot project – the first of its kind on Australian soil and one of only 24 pilot projects selected to trial the framework internationally – plans to collect and recycle plastic banana bunch covers from farms in Far North Queensland.
-These plastic covers are estimated to generate an astonishing 300 tonnes of plastic waste each year.
-This innovative method of plastic reduction will provide a solution to help Aussie farmers while delivering positive tangible outcomes for the environment.
-GreenCollar is currently working with a range of initiatives in Far North Queensland to create a circular economy for these banana bunch covers.
+Our innovative two-phase banana cover reduction project – the first of its kind on Australian soil and only the second in the world – is already underway.
+The project encourages farms to collect and recycle used plastic banana bunch covers from farms in Far North Queensland.
+These plastic covers are estimated to generate an astonishing 500 tonnes of plastic waste each year.
+This innovative method of plastic reduction will provide a solution to help Australian farmers while delivering positive tangible outcomes for the environment.

 In Africa, our Ghana Plastic Waste Recovery Project is designed to tackle plastic pollution on a bigger scale.
-The country generates around 1 million tonnes of plastic waste annually, with a staggering 89% of this ending up as pollution in the environment.
-By working with on-the-ground partners to incentivise and grow a dedicated local workforce to accelerate the recovery and recycling of plastic waste, the project will benefit landholders and local communities by providing safer employment opportunities and improved land management.
+Ghana generates around 1 million tonnes of plastic waste annually, with 89% of this ending up as pollution in the environment.
+The project works with partners on the ground to accelerate the recovery and recycling of plastic waste, benefiting landholders and local communities by providing safer employment opportunities and improved land management.

-Our Vanuatu Plastic Waste Collection and Recycling Project targets a part of the world underserviced by the waste industry.
-The complexities and cost of transporting waste to safe end-points is a challenge the Pacific island nation has been struggling with for a long time.
-The project plans to work with partners to provide the sustainable financing needed to collect plastic waste from the environment and to find a positive end of life scenario for it.
-The project will align with the Sustainable Tourism Development Strategy of Vanuatu, supporting this key industry and also reducing its impact on the island archipelago.
+Our Vanuatu Plastic Waste Collection and Recycling Project in the Asia Pacific region targets a part of the world underserviced by the waste industry.
+Transporting waste to safe end-points is a challenge the Pacific Island nation has been struggling with for a long time.
+The project works with partners to provide the sustainable financing needed to collect plastic waste from the environment and find a positive end-of-life scenario for all the plastics collected.

 Together, these three pioneering projects demonstrate GreenCollar’s ongoing commitment to developing innovative market-based methods to reduce plastic waste worldwide.
 The environmental, social and economic benefits can’t be understated.